mrbalihai/passbox/README.md

 [![Build Status](https://travis-ci.org/RobBollons/passbox.svg?branch=master)](https://travis-ci.org/RobBollons/passbox)

 # PASSBOX
-## A simple command line password manager using bash and GPG
+#### A simple command line password manager using bash and a GPG encrypted flat file
 High test coverage with minimal dependencies.

 Credit to [drduh/pwd.sh](https://github.com/drduh/pwd.sh) for some ideas.
 Please check that project out as it might suit your needs better.

-Passbox is a tool for managing a GPG symmetrically encrypted file as a password database.
-Due to the highly configurable nature of GnuPG and passbox, all responsibility for keeping your passwords secure and backed up is on you.
-We will eventually put together a guide to give some pointers. (issue #6)
+Passbox is a tool for managing a GPG symmetrically encrypted text file as a password database.
+Please bear in mind that due to the highly configurable nature of GnuPG and passbox, all responsibility for keeping your passwords secure and backed up is on you.

 ### Features
 - [x] Search/Add/Update/Delete password entries
 - [x] Generate random passwords
 - [x] Manage additional custom fields other than just username/password
-- [ ] Configurable symmetric/asymmetric encryption (asymmetric to work with OS Keychain program)
+- [x] Configurable symmetric/asymmetric encryption
+- [ ] Cross platform clipboard support
 - [ ] Configure settings such as passbox file location from '.passboxrc' config file

 ### Pre-requisites